 A bankruptcy filing gives debtors the option to get a fresh start financially.
 If you’re dealing with debt, whether it’s for auto loans or mortgage arrears, or even credit card debt and other types of consumer debt, filing a personal bankruptcy provides you with peace of mind and the opportunity to get back on the road to financial success.

-At WantAFreshStart, LLC, we’ll give bankruptcy information on the types of bankruptcy and provide you with legal assistance to help you make the right choice for your financial future.
+At EZ Legal Fees by WantAFreshStart, LLC, we’ll give bankruptcy information on the types of bankruptcy and provide you with legal assistance to help you make the right choice for your financial future.
 Request a free consultation with a bankruptcy attorney to start your bankruptcy journey the right way!